jmskmz/titan/README.md

 # titan - VMProtect devirtualizer

 I'm releasing my VMProtect devirtualizer for others to research, learn, and improve.
 This project started in 2018 as a hobby project and was rewritten at least 4 times.
 During my research, I've met with awesome people, made friends, and learned a lot.
+The tool is for educational purposes only, it works for vmprotect < 3.8 but produces less than ideal output.

 ## How does it work?